Enemy - Denis Villeneuve - Jake Gyllenhaal - Adam Bell - bench - university

 Enemy - Denis Villeneuve - spider - Toronto skyline

 The spiders in Enemy are always associated with women – the tarantula in the sex club, the naked woman with a spider head at the movie’s precise midpoint (in a nightmare apparently shared by both men), the ghostly spider hovering over Toronto right after the mother’s apartment, the spider web cracks in the car wreck, and the enormous spider that replaces Helen at the end.
 The three living spiders appear symmetrically at the beginning, middle, and end, and they all have to do with fantasy – a sex fantasy in the club, a nightmare fantasy, and a fantasy of escape as Helen’s husband heads for the men’s club once more.
-The imagery doubtless opens many avenues of interpretation; it captures both the fear and the fascination that drives men to demonize women, but the basic point is that the spiders represent a specifically male view of women, just as The Attack of the 50-Foot Woman is a juvenile fantasy of a woman capable of controlling men.
+The imagery doubtless opens many avenues of interpretation.
+It captures the fear and fascination that drive men to demonize women, but the basic point is that the spiders represent a specifically male view of women, just as The Attack of the 50-Foot Woman is a juvenile fantasy of a woman capable of controlling men.

 Adam’s history lectures allude suggestively to ideas of control, tyranny, and the cycles of history.
 All of that fits the story of a man fantasizing about his masculinity and going through cycles of temptation and infidelity.
 He defines his manhood in terms of control, but he also fantasizes about being controlled by women.
 When Helen appears to him as a spider filling the room, he sighs in resignation as if he’s seen this giant spider before.
 He’s living his own historical cycle of temptation, pursuit of fantasy, and inevitable disappointment, but the allusions to history in Adam’s classroom tell us that the movie is about something larger.
 Much of the world’s history is driven by men like him, always reaching for some impossible ideal of manhood.